TEMP0ST/temp0st.github.io/_portfolio/project-3.md

 ---
 title: "Flexdashboard WIP"
-excerpt: "WIP for Vic Crime data and R's Flexdashboard"
+excerpt: " A Work in Progress for using Vic Crime data and Flexdashboard"
 collection: project
-permalink: /project/flexdashboard
+permalink: /project/crime-stats
 date: "2021-09-18"
 ---